NBA players ‘disappointed’ and ‘speechless’ after Breonna Taylor ruling

 “When I think about the tragedy of those police officers getting off, it also makes me think a lot closer to home [about] Elijah McClain,” Malone said.
 “We’re still demanding justice for the police officers who were involved in the death of Elijah McClain.
 That is still not the case.
 That’s just been tragic.”

 The NBA playoffs were halted for three days last month when the Milwaukee Bucks decided not to take the court in protest of the police shooting of Jacob Blake in Kenosha, Wis.
-The Boston Celtics and Miami Heat are scheduled to play Game 4 of the Eastern Conference finals on Wednesday night, with Game 4 of the Western Conference finals between the Lakers and Nuggets taking place on Thursday.
+The Boston Celtics and Miami Heat are scheduled to play Game 4 of the Eastern Conference finals Wednesday night, with Game 4 of the Western Conference finals between the Lakers and Nuggets scheduled for Thursday.

+Heat Coach Erik Spoelstra and Celtics Coach Brad Stevens both said during pregame interviews that they expected Wednesday’s game to go on as planned, while also expressing dismay at the grand jury’s ruling.

+Players from both the Celtics and Heat warmed up as normal an hour before the scheduled 8:30 p.m.
+Eastern time tip.

 Earlier this month, Black Lives Matter protesters held a demonstration near the front entrance of the NBA bubble, seeking justice for Salaythis Melvin, who was shot and killed by an Orange County sheriff’s deputy in Orlando.
 Those peaceful protesters, who entered the roadway and briefly blocked two media shuttle busses, called on James and other NBA stars to support their cause.